-The FY98 plan budgets US\$2.7 million to continue the advanced development of FTEWA for Theater Ballistic Missile Defense (TBMD).
-US\$1.6 million will continue development of the capability to integrate DNMFL and JTIDS into CEC to produce a unified, coherent Battle Group picture.
-US\$1.09 million will be used to continue RDE development and integration with FTEWA and CEC.
-US\$484,000 will support RML and Forward Pass and US\$500,000 will support Link-11, Link-16 and CEC interoperability between Joint and Allied Forces, including multiple, simultaneous links.
+The FY98 plan budgeted US\$2.7 million to continue the advanced development of FTEWA for Theater Ballistic Missile Defense (TBMD).
+US\$1.485 million was earmarked to continue development of the capability to integrate JTIDS into CEC to produce a unified, coherent Battle Group picture.
+US\$1.05 million was used to continue RDE development and integration with FTEWA and CEC.
+US\$450,000 supported RML and Forward Pass and US\$500,000 supported Link-11, Link-16 and CEC interoperability between Joint and Allied Forces, including multiple, simultaneous links.

 The FY99 plan budgets US\$3.8 million for the FTEWA for TBMD development.
-US\$1.8 million for integrating DNMFL and JTIDS into CEC and US\$1.272 million will continue RDE development and integration with FTEWA and CEC.
-US\$470,000 will support RML and Forward Pass and US\$500,000 support Link-11, Link-

-16 and CEC interoperability between Joint and Allied Forces, including multiple, simultaneous links.
+US\$1.717 million is earmarked for integrating JTIDS into CEC and US\$1.3 million will continue RDE development and integration with FTEWA and CEC.
+US\$470,000 will support RML and Forward Pass and US\$500,000 will support Link-11, Link-16 and CEC interoperability between Joint and Allied Forces, including multiple, simultaneous links.

-PE0604755N Ship Self-Defense
+PE#0604755N Ship Self-Defense